Student Handbook

 Other District Policies

-The District is committed to ensuring a safe and productive learning environment in which students are provided every opportunity to learn.
+The District is committed to ensuring a safe and productive learning environment in which students are provided with every opportunity to learn.
 To ensure that each and every student has equitable access to educational services and that student behavior does not result in a loss in educational services, the District has eliminated short-term suspensions and provides access to educational services during long-term suspensions and emergency removals.
 The District is also committed to reducing the disproportional impact of out-of-school suspensions and expulsions on any identifiable group of students including those with disabilities.
 The District will achieve its commitments by the application of positive behavior supports and principles, while recognizing that there will be times when the application of corrective action is necessary.

-Other important information stated in each procedure (linked above):
+Other important information

 1. List of Behavioral Violations